tkasasagi/tkasasagi.github.io/index.md

 My current research interest is mainly on Kuzushiji or pre-modern Japanese character recognition with deep learning.
 I also worked on datasets for machine learning such as KMNIST dataset and KaoKore dataset.
 I am interested in encouraging humanities researchers to use machine learning and data science in their research because the research in classical literature or history deals with a lot of data all the time.

-Mobile Phone App with Flutter
+### Kuzushiji Recognition on Mobile Phone App with Flutter

 ![image](../images/app.gif){:width="300px"}